Mattgallant/Senior-Design/ChannelEncodingExperiment/README.md

 well as the different code rates.
 Based on this experiment, we will select a coding scheme to use in the d evelopment of our transmitter.

-Subteams
+<b>Subteams</b>
-Convolutional - Austin, Matt
+Convolutional - Matt, Austin
-BPSK - Matt
+- QPSK -> Matt
-4-PAM - Austin
 Turbo - Joseph, Carolyn
-BPSK - Carolyn
+ - QPSK
-4-PAM - Joseph
+ - 16QAM
 LDPC -  Jaino, Phat, Neel
-BPSK - Jaino
+ - QPSK - Jaino
-4-PAM - Neel
+ - 16QAM - Neel
-16-PAM - Phat
+ - 64QAM - Phat